ShiJindong/Master-Thesis-Sensor-Fusion-For-Platooning/README.md

 - Please read [Extern_Libraries_Guide.md](support_files/Extern_Libraries_Guide.md)

 ## 2. Build CarMaker Simulation Project on Ubuntu 20.04
 2.1.
-Here we use GCC to build this carmaker project on linux systems
+Here we use Makefile to build this carmaker project on linux systems
 - Please read [CarMaker_Build_on_Linux_Guide.md](support_files/CarMaker_Build_on_Linux_Guide.md)

 2.2.
 Another way for building carmaker project on linux is using [Eclipse IDE for C/C++ Developers](https://www.eclipse.org/downloads/packages/) as IDE